 1. Don’t Use Poisons

-There is a wide array of baits available.
+There is a wide array of squirrel baits available.
+The types of bait you use is extremely important.
 You don’t have to use poisons nor should you.
 The reason being is that they can knock over the cage and lose the bait.

 They’ll look around for it for a while but if they can’t find it they will lose interest and leave it.
 This can be trouble if your pet or child happens to find the poison-laced bait and eats it.

 There is also the chance that the squirrel will find the bait, not get trapped, and die in their hiding spot.
 The last thing you want is to deal with that smell.
 As you can see, it’s much better to deal with your visitor the humane way.